Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-Constructors.md

 }
 ```
 ## Updated Unique Pointer
-Combine the constructor/assignment operators discussed in this article with the `ThorsAnvil::UP` that we defined in the first article in the series: [Unique Pointer](https://lokiastari.com/posts/Smart-Pointer-UniquePointer) we obtain the following:
+Combining the constructor/assignment operators discussed in this article with the `ThorsAnvil::UP` that we defined in the first article in the series: [Unique Pointer](https://lokiastari.com/posts/Smart-Pointer-UniquePointer), we obtain the following:

-ThorsAnvil::UP Version 3
+#### ThorsAnvil::UP Version 3
 ```c
 namespace ThorsAnvil
 {